-As the Enterprise approaches, Lt.
-Vulcan (known from this point on as Xon — as this is who the character would have been if this version of “In Thy Image” had gone to script) comes to the conclusion that this is no meteor, but rather some sort of vessel.
+As the Enterprise approaches, the Vulcan science officer, Xon (replacing Spock), comes to the conclusion that it is some kind of ship.
 They pull up close to it and “the general effect is some monstrous cathedral lying on its side.
-Against that gleaming leviathan, theEnterprise is a tiny shape.”
+Against that gleaming leviathan, the Enterprise is a tiny shape.”

 The intruder attempts communication and Uhura puts it on speaker.
-Apparently the vessel is the servant of the God known as N’sa (pronounced “en-sah”).
-Xon checks with the computer and finds that there is no reference to a god named N’sa.
+The vessel is the servant of the God known as N’sa (pronounced “en-sah”).
+Xon checks with the computer and finds no reference to a god named N’sa.
 The metallic voice explains that it is on its way to Earth, the home world of its god.

-They attempt communication with the alien ship’s crew and are shocked to realize that the ship is actually a single machine life form.
-Bearing this in mind, Xon comes to the conclusion that theEnterprise was not destroyed because Wan considers it a smaller version of itself and the crew a disease known as organic life.
+They attempt communication with the alien ship and are shocked to realize that the ship is actually a single machine lifeform.
+Xon comes to the conclusion that the Enterprise was not destroyed because Wan considers it a smaller version of itself and the crew a disease known as organic life.

 Out of curiosity, Decker asks the ship’s computer whether man or machine is superior.
 “Man is superior, naturally,” the computer responds, much to Decker’s relief.

-“Don’t be too sure of yourself, Commander,” says McCoy.
+“Don’t be too sure of yourself, commander,” says McCoy.
 “We’ll always have to keep one eye on our machines.”

 “What do you mean?”
-Decker asks, “you just heard it admit that we’re its superiors.”
+Decker asks.
+“You just heard it admit that we’re its superiors.”

 “That’s what it said,” smiles McCoy, “but how do we know for sure that it isn’t lying?”
 With that said, the Enterprise warps into space.

-Most of our story problem seems to boil down to getting to know our alien characters better… it should then be much easier to build a tale which rises steadily in excitement and jeopardies (to the starship and to Earth) to a very exciting and satisfying climax.”
+Most of our story problem seems to boil down to getting to know our alien characters better… It should then be much easier to build a tale which rises steadily in excitement and jeopardies (to the starship and to Earth) to a very exciting and satisfying climax.

-Roddenberry told me to develop the story for ‘In Thy Image’ into a full scale treatment.
-After my treatment was turned in based on Roddenbeny’s page, it was decided to open the series with a two hour movie for TV, which is fairly standard procedure when they can manage it.
+Roddenberry told me to develop the story for “In Thy Image” into a full-scale treatment.
+After my treatment was turned in based on Roddenbeny’s page, it was decided to open the series with a two-hour movie-for-TV, which is fairly standard procedure when they can manage it.
 It was decided that of the treatments they had at hand, mine was the best suited to cany two hours.
-So I went home and developed a thirty-seven page outline.”
+So I went home and developed a 37-page outline.